ricebear-org/ricebear-org.github.io/discord.md

 ### Other Roles

 There are also **self and organization** roles.
 Organizations with their own role can have dedicated text/voice channels that only their members can join.
-These roles, listed on #org-list, can be joined by Ring 4 (and above) members through #org-list reactions.
+These roles, listed on #org-list, can be joined by Ring 3 (and above) members through #org-list reactions.
 Publically available roles are colored orange, private organization roles are colored yellow, and inactive organization roles are colored dark orange.

 **Bot** and **3rd Party Bot** (and related) roles are reserved for bots only.

 Roles and their functions can change at any time.
 Any major changes will be announced to the guild.

-## ricebear Supporter

-The ricebear Server (not the same as the Discord guild), used to host our own bots, costs money to run.
-We host our own instances of bots whenever possible to keep our Discord guild stable and safe.
-We also want to improve our server's functionality through Discord Boosting.
-To keep the server online and with enhanced functionality, we rely on monetary donations.
-Giving a donation to ricebear helps the ricebear Server and our guild continue to thrive and live into the near future, and also grants you special (time-limited) perks within the guild.
-Contact Ring 1 members in the guild for details on how to contribute.
-We appreciate your support!

-Supporter benefits and their availability may change at any time, for any reason.

-**Tier 1 is currently not available.
-Tiers 2-3 are still available.
-Direct monetary contributions are highly encouraged.**

-Supporters are able to join X/XX channels on their own, create private channels/organizations, add a custom name to any Main Voice channel, and get an exclusive role based on their tier.

-Here are the tiers, as well as their private channel limit:

-- Tier 1: 2.50-4.99 USD/mo; 1 private channel.

-- Tier 2: 5.00-9.99 USD/mo or 1 Server Boost per month; 3 private channels.

-- Tier 2: 10.00+ USD/mo or 2 Server Boosts per month; 5 private channels.

-Upon the end of your Supporter period, the Active Supporter role will be replaced by the Past Supporter on your account.
-Private text channels will be available through a read-only medium. **All other perks are removed.**

-### Private Channel/Organization Guide

-This functionality requires Supporter, or at least Ring 3.

-To activate your private organization/channel, just simply send the following details to any Ring 1 member:

-1. Channel name(s) and purpose(s)

-2. Block everyone from being moved out of your private voice channel (evaluated on a case by case basis and may not be provided)

-3. Voice channel bitrates

-4. [Tier 2-3 Only] Organization name and purpose

-You can configure users who are in your private organization (thus changing access to the private organization's channels) with the `/role` commands.
-After typing a slash, Discord will show subcommands that you can use (add/remove members, etc).
-To change any of the other details you've provided, contact a Ring 1 member.

-Your private organization will be located either alphabetically with other organizations or within the proper category along with other private channels.

-Ring 1 members can bypass the private channel's/organization's allowlist for admin purposes.

-### Custom Main Voice Channel Name Guide

-As an active Supporter, you can submit a request to append a custom name to any Main Voice channel.

-- Requests must be submitted to `haradatakumi_yo#0765` via Discord DM.
-They can be submitted anytime.

-- Modifications to your custom name or chosen channel can be made at any time.

-- In the event that someone beats you to a channel, we'll try to figure out another channel that can be changed.
-This will not hurt your place in the queue.

-- Custom names are only limited to 10 characters within ASCII decimal codes 32-126.
-See [the ASCII table](http://www.asciitable.com/) for more.

-- Custom names must be SFW and abide by Discord's Community Guidelines (see #rules).
-Any names that may have NSFW implications may be rejected.

-- Names will be appended in the middle.
-It will not remove the #LL and [regi] parts of the name.
-They are there for transparency and debugging purposes.

-- Names will last for 2 weeks.
-After 2 weeks, you can either reuse your current name or change it.

 ## Guild Bots